radiantearth/stac-api-spec/core/README.md

 | `service-doc` | `/api.html` | OAFeat   | A human-consumable service description.
 The path for this endpoint is only recommended to be `/api.html`, but may be another path. |

 Additionally, `child` relations may exist to child Catalogs and Collections and `item` relations to Items.
 These relations form a directed graph that enables traversal from a root catalog or collection to items.

+If all Items in a Catalog can be accessed by traversing these links, the browseable conformance class
+<https://api.stacspec.org/v1.0.0-rc.1/browseable> should be advertised also.

 | **rel** | **href** | **From**  | **Description**                        |
 | ------- | -------- | --------- | -------------------------------------- |